Diseases & Conditions

 Patients with unstable pelvic fractures may require one or more surgical procedures.

 In some cases, an external fixator is used to stabilize the bones until healing is complete.
-In patients who are unable to tolerate a lengthy, more complicated procedure, an external fixator may be used as a temporary treatment until another procedure can be performed.
+Once healing is satisfactory, the fixator is then removed.
+In patients who cannot tolerate a lengthy, more complicated procedure, an external fixator may be used as a temporary treatment until another procedure can be performed.

 Skeletal traction.
 Skeletal traction is a pulley system of weights and counterweights that helps realign the pieces of bone.
 Skeletal traction is often used immediately after an injury and removed after surgery.
 Sometimes, acetabular fractures can be treated with skeletal traction alone.
-This is rare, however, and will be a decision made jointly with input from your doctor.
+This is rare, however, and will be a decision you and your doctor make together.

 Open reduction and internal fixation.
 During this operation, the displaced bone fragments are first repositioned (reduced) into their normal alignment.
 They are then held together with screws or metal plates attached to the outer surface of the bone.